kalai-transpiler/kalai/docs/Design.md

 assigned to a temp variable in scope.
 Similar to return (identifying statements) but different.. context can be in the statement, and statements can have child statements.

+When using data literals of sets and maps, the ordering of output statements may not necessarily correspond to the ordering of elements in the source code, due to Clojure's reader interpreting data literals before any other library or tool or our code can see it.

+When writing tests note that the output ordering might change, even if you just append items to the end of the input.
+This is due to our use of the default Clojure reader which parses data literals into maps and sets with no inherent order.
+This ordering should be consistent.

 Keywords as functions:
 Try to convert to get, up to the user to use contains if they want a boolean